mneri/csv/README.md

 [pull request](https://github.com/uniVocity/csv-parsers-comparison/pull/23) to their [benchmark](https://github.com/uniVocity/csv-parsers-comparison), yet to be approved.

 Memory consumption is also low.
-You can run uniVocity benchmark with a 1MB JVM (`-Xmx1m`).
+You can run `mneri/csv` on uniVocity benchmark with a 1MB JVM (`-Xmx1m`).

 ## Example
 Let `Person` be a POJO.